Geta/SocialChannels/README.md

 ## Instagram
 Gets the instagram posts of the user associated with the token, a different user, or from a hashtag.
-To retrieve the access token, see the documentation from Instagram: [https://www.instagram.com/developer/authentication/](https://www.instagram.com/developer/authentication/)
+To retrieve the access token, see the documentation from Instagram: [https://www.instagram.com/developer/authentication/](https://www.instagram.com/developer/authentication/).
+Pro tip, simplest way is to just follow the client side instructions.

 ```csharp
 public interface IInstagramService